A group of Fidelity associates around a table in a blue room happily discussing

 This helps us get the lay of the land and ensure it’s worth it to bring in the candidate for an interview,” said Peter Gorham, Director, TA Initiatives and Solutions.

-Recruiters vs. Hiring Managers
+Recruiters vs. hiring managers

 Quick tangent.
 You might be wondering why we’ve got recruiters and hiring managers.
 It’s because they each manage different parts of the hiring process.
 Here’s what each does.